vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 ## Conclusion

-When thinking of the causes of one's suffering, focusing on the contributions of one's sense of "entitlement" is valuable.
-It might be a worthwhile compromise that helps reduce some of the worst outcomes of having strong intense desires, without letting go of the desires and associated intense experiences themselves.
+When thinking of the causes of one's suffering, it may help to think about the ways in which one's feelings of "entitlement" are contributing to the suffering, and how to address these feelings of entitlement.
+Focusing on combating entitlement can be a worthwhile compromise that helps reduce some of the worst outcomes of having strong intense desires, without letting go of the desires and associated intense experiences themselves.
 It is worth separating a personal, emotional moralistic sense of entitlement from more abstract concepts of one's rights as understood morally, socially, and legally.
 The former is almost always a liability, while the latter may be a tool for bettering one's own condition and that of society at large.